-The new car is a five-door hatchback just over 4.3m long, making it slightly more compact than a VW Golf and also smaller than Kia’s own Sportage model.
+The new car is a five-door hatchback just over 4.3m long, making it slightly more compact than a Volkswagen Golf and also smaller than Kia’s own Sportage model.
 DE is styled to look like a crossover version of a compact estate car, giving it a passing resemblance to models such as the Peugeot 2008.

 Kia sources say that the new car, which will be sold globally, has two roles.
 One is to help Kia meet the 95g/km fleet CO2 regulations to come into force in Europe in 2020.
 The second is take sales off the market-dominating Toyota Prius.

 Unlike existing dedicated hybrids such as the Prius and Honda Insight, the DE’s exterior styling is quite mainstream, with the most obvious nods to aerodynamic efficiency seen in the extended, wrap-around, spoiler on the tailgate.

 The interior of the DE benefits from Kia’s latest styling shift, which be seen first in the new-generation Kia Optima, likely to be revealed early in 2015.